How to choose an installer for your project

 Depending on the size of the job, it can take up to several weeks.
 Think about whether you could work with your installer on a daily basis.
 Being able to maintain good communication throughout the project is essential and you should feel comfortable speaking openly about any concerns that may arise.

 When you’ve chosen an installer

-- Share your completed B&Q measurement guide with your installer and discuss your room plans
+- Share any measurements with your installer and discuss your room plans

-- Ensure they double check and sign off the measurements before you place your order
+- Make sure they double check and sign off the measurements before you place your order

-- Your installer will be responsible for making your kitchen, bathroom or bedroom fit perfectly
+- Your installer will be responsible for making your kitchen fit perfectly

-Please note: This advice and any advice provided by any B&Q employee is intended for guidance purposes only.
-B&Q provides no warranty or assurance in respect of the performance of any tradesmen who B&Q may recommend or suggest to you and accepts no liability in respect of their performance or the content of any third party websites referred to in this leaflet.
+Please note: This advice and any advice provided by our employees is intended for guidance purposes only.
+We provide no warranty or assurance in respect of the performance of any tradesmen who we may recommend or suggest to you and accept no liability in respect of their performance or the content of any third-party websites.

-Disclaimer: If you provide us with measurements you must ensure they are correct and accurate.
-You are responsible for the accuracy of measurements you provide.
-If there is an error in the measurements you supply and the Products and / or Services are made or supplied to those measurements, we will not refund the cost of the Products and / or Services provided, unless the Products are faulty or we have failed to exercise reasonable skill and care.
+Disclaimer: If you provide us with your measurements you must ensure they’re correct and accurate.
+You’re responsible for the accuracy of the measurements you provide.
+If there’s an error in the measurements you supply and the products and / or services are made or supplied to those measurements, we will not refund the cost of the products and / or services provided, unless the products are faulty or we’ve failed to exercise reasonable skill and care.